CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 crypt4gh encrypt --recipient_pk your-username.pub < my_results.csv > my_results.csv.c4gh
 ```

-**5- Exporting the results from the private Deskotp**.
+**5- Exporting the results from the private Desktop**.

-Once the results encrypted, only the CSC project manager can export the files with the Airlock client.
+Once the results are encrypted, only the CSC project manager can export the files with the Airlock client.

 Open the terminal (right click) and  type the following syntax: